Your Guide to a Successful Financial Audit

 A new grant approval, changes in your company’s organizational structure and leadership, or newer internal control systems might require new reporting and accounting considerations that must be disclosed to the auditor at the time of planning.

-Step 5: Analyze the Company’s Tax Records
+Step 5: Analyze the Company’s Financial Statements and Tax Records

 Step 6: Organize the Data